 What Is a Broken Collarbone?

-The collarbone (also called the clavicle) is the bone that connects the breastbone to the shoulder.
+Your collarbone (or clavicle) is the bone that runs horizontally between the top of your breastbone ( sternum ) and shoulder blade (scapula).
+You can feel your collarbone by touching the area between your neck and your shoulder.
 A broken collarbone, also called a clavicle fracture, is when this bone breaks.

 How Does a Broken Collarbone Happen?